haarlems/forensics/chapters/chapter-01-digital-forensics/01-forensic-investigation-methodology/reading/README.md

 ### Indicators of compromise

-IoCs (or eyeoks, depending on who you ask) represent evidence that an attacker has breached an entity’s network or endpoint.<br />
+IoCs represent evidence that an attacker has breached an entity’s network or endpoint.<br />
 Indicators may be email based, network, host or behavioural.
 They may include: